One of the biggest things that brings the Magic to Walt Disney World is the Disney World Events.

 It’s a hot as a firecracker in Disney World during July.

-October brings Epcot's International Food and Wine Festival to the Disney World Events calendar.
+The EPCOT International Food & Wine Festival starts up at the end of the month.
 Drinks and appetizers from countries around “the world” are featured.
 There are special seminars, guest speakers and special dinner party’s thrown by Disney Chefs.

 November starts the busy season for Disney World Events, and Disney World happenings.

-Epcot's International Food and Wine Festival concludes.
+The EPCOT International Food & Wine Festival concludes.